vendorcorp/core-shared-postgresql/README.md

 This repository contains the Terraform to build and manage our initial PostgreSQL cluster using AWS Aurora.

+AWS will manage the root credential for us, rotating it periodically.
+This can be obtained from the AWS Secret.

 ## READ THIS FIRST

 You need to have installed `aws-vault`, `aws-cli` and configured your access before you can run anything.